anko/txm/readme.markdown

    the output on `stdout`.

    To use the same program for all tests, just declare it once.

+ - #### `!test in <name>` / `!test out <name>`

+   The next code block is read as an input or output.

+   Inputs and outputs are only matched by `<name>`, so they can be anywhere.
+   Mismatches raise errors.

+ - #### `!test check <name>`

+   The next code block is read as a check test.
+The previously-specified program gets this as input, but its output is ignored.
+The test passes if the program exits `0`.

+   Use this for code examples that check their own correctness, (e.g.  by calling `assert`), or if your test program is a linter.

 Note that 2 consecutive hyphens (`--`) inside HTML comments are [disallowed by the HTML spec][html-comments-spec].
 For this reason, `txm` lets you escape